How to Remove IDP.Generic in 2024: 3 Simple Steps

 Step 1.
 Run a Full System Scan With Your Second Antivirus

-Make sure your USB, cell phone, and any other devices that can store files are disconnected from your computer’s USB slots.
+Make sure any USB drives, your cell phone, and any other devices that can store files are disconnected from your computer’s USB ports.
 If you do have a virus, it can easily replicate onto your external storage devices.

 Once you’re sure all storage devices are disconnected, you need to get a second antivirus program to give you a second opinion about the IDP.Generic notification.
 If you’ve decided you want a new security suite, I recommend Norton.

 Once you’ve installed a new antivirus, your system will give you a notification asking you which antivirus should be running — select your new antivirus (or even uninstall AVG/Avast to be safe), and only run a full disk scan once you’re 100% sure that you only have one active antivirus on your device.
-The reason for this is that the real-time scanners from various antivirus applications can actually interfere with one another and prevent the scanners from detecting malware.
+The reason for this is that the real-time scanners from various antivirus applications can actually interfere with one another, preventing malware detection.

 Once the antivirus is up and running, run a full disk scan.
 A full disk scan will go through every file and folder on your computer, flagging any malicious files it finds — including the file causing the IDP.Generic notification (if it’s genuinely malicious).

-The full disk scan can take between 3-4 hours, but in this instance, it’s a better choice than a quick or custom scan since it’s the most thorough option.
+The full disk scan can take between 3 and 4 hours, but in this instance, it’s a better choice than a quick or custom scan since it’s the most thorough option.
 Your antivirus needs to check every single file on your computer, so depending on the size of your hard drive and how many applications you have installed, it may take even longer.

 Step 2.
 Whitelist False Positives and Delete Any Infected Files